Bhinneka-Bangkit-Team/Bhinneka-MachineLearning-Research/README.md

   pip intall requirements.txt
   ```
 And you're good to go !
-To run a python file, you can use this command
+To run a python script, you can use this command
+* Run python script
   ```sh
   python <filename>.py
   ```